mongodb/mongo-java-driver/docs/reference/content/upgrading.md

 Please note that the 3.x series of releases (which includes support through MongoDB 4.2) will be the last releases that are compatible with *Java 6 or Java 7*.
 The 4.0 Java driver will require a minimum of Java 8.

-Please also note that support for new features in MongoDB 4.4 will likely only be available via a 4.x driver release.
+Please also note that 3.12.x has been tested against MongoDB 4.4, however support for all the new features is only available via a 4.x driver.
 {{% /note %}}

 ## Upgrading from 3.11.x